 It’s all about smartphones

-The advent of smart mobile phones spurred the active development of AI, and chatbots in particular.
-When the smartphone came to mass market in the 2000s, web designers faced the challenge of cramming the websites into a small screen.
+The advent of smartphones spurred the active development of AI, and chatbots in particular.
+As smartphones reached mass adoption, web designers faced the challenge of fitting websites onto small screens.
 Creating a website that maintains its functionality and looks good across all devices -- desktop, tablet, and smartphone -- became a critical task in the web design world.
-The challenges that these devices with tiny displays created led to the popularity of mobile apps.
-And it happened that messaging apps became the most popular among the handful of apps, that became widely used.
+The challenges created by these small-display devices led to the popularity of mobile apps, and messaging apps in particular became among the most widely used.

 And then it all begun…

-The proliferation of messaging apps boosted the advancement of chatbots -- interactive software apps that use messaging as the interface to provide information or do tasks like setting an alarm, scheduling a meeting, assisting users in finding needed products, etc. They are especially well suited for mobile devices: Most chatbots currently exist on messaging platforms like Messenger, Snapchat, or Slack.
+The proliferation of messaging apps boosted the advancement of chatbots -- interactive software applications that use messaging as the interface to provide information or perform tasks such as setting an alarm, scheduling a meeting, or helping users find the products they need.
+Chatbots are especially well suited for mobile devices: many of them exist on messaging platforms such as Messenger, Snapchat, or Slack.

-Nowadays AI has grown so greatly that chatbots can lead highly engaging and human-like conversations, allowing businesses to use affordable (and, in many cases, cost-effective) technology to engage with more consumers and automate a range of processes.
+AI has advanced so much that chatbots can now lead highly engaging, human-like conversations, allowing businesses to use affordable and cost-effective technology to reach more consumers and automate a range of processes.
+This kind of automation is a natural extension of how effective SaaS services can streamline business operations more broadly.

-Foreseeing huge potential, businesses are starting to invest in the bot commerce.
-Numerous e-commerce brands have already implemented chatbots on messaging and collaboration channels for customer support, human resources, or even in Internet-of-Things (IoT) projects.
-Now there emerged third-party chatbots solutions that enable online retailers to embed chatbots into their websites fast and easily.
+Businesses continue to invest in bot commerce, recognizing its long-term potential.
+Numerous e-commerce brands have already implemented chatbots on messaging and collaboration channels for customer support, human resources, or even Internet-of-Things (IoT) projects.
+Third-party chatbot solutions now exist that let online retailers embed chatbots into their websites quickly and easily, an approach that fits well within API integration solutions tailored for small businesses.

-For those vendors who run chatbot systems for e-commerce or are planning on elaborating one, API2Cart offers a way to save money and time on integrations with shopping carts.
-It has crafted a unified API that lets you integrate your chatbot system with many platforms at once.
-We also maintain all the connections, so you will not need to worry about further upgrades when new versions of e-commerce platforms come out.
+For vendors who run chatbot systems for e-commerce or are planning to build one, API2Cart offers a way to save money and time on shopping cart integrations.
+We have built a unified API that lets you integrate your chatbot system with many platforms at once, reflecting the broader shift toward unified eCommerce integrations.
+We also maintain all the connections, so you don't need to worry about further upgrades when new versions of e-commerce platforms come out.

 If you would be interested to hear more about what we do and how our API can power your application, drop us a line or schedule a quick call with our representative.